 And to help one another.”

-These words are, if not revolutionary, at least a bit anti-establishment.
-Blake declares that his religion is not about creeds and laws, but instead about love and service.
+Blake’s words are nothing short of revolutionary.
+He declares that his religion is not about creeds and laws, but instead about love and service.
 This is a powerful vision for any religious community.
 Variations on Blake’s covenant would go on to become the congregational covenants of many Unitarian Universalist churches in the United States.

 So yes, something may be gained by ditching “church,” but something else is lost.
 (Holy Babies and Bathwater, Batman!)